CircuitVerse/Interactive-Book/docs/finitestatemachine.md

 Transitions between these states are represented with directed lines.
 Here, 0 / 0, 1 / 0 & 1 / 1 denotes **input / output**.
 In the above figure, there are two transitions from each state based on the value of input, x.

-In general, the number of states required in Mealy state machine is less than or equal to the number of states required in Moore state machine.
-There is an equivalent Moore state machine for each Mealy state machine.
+ To summarise, the number of states required in Mealy state machine is less than or equal to the number of states required in Moore state machine and there is an equivalent Moore state machine for each Mealy state machine.

 ## Moore State Machine
 A Finite State Machine is said to be Moore state machine, if outputs depend only on present states.
 The block diagram of Moore state machine is shown in the following figure.

 <div style="text-align:center"><img src="../assets/images/moore_state_machine.jpg" /></div>

 Similiar to Mealy machine, there are two parts present in Moore state machine -combinational logic and memory.
-But here the present inputs and present states determine the next states.
-So, based on next states, Moore state machine produces the outputs.
+But here the present inputs and present states determine the next states.Based on next states, Moore state machine produces the outputs.
 Therefore, the outputs will be valid only after transition of the state.

 The state diagram of Moore state machine is shown in the following figure.

 <div style="text-align:center"><img src="../assets/images/state_diagram_of_moore_state_machine.jpg" /></div>

-In the above figure, there are four states, namely A, B, C & D. These states and the respective outputs are labelled inside the circles.
-Here, only the input value is labeled on each transition.
-In the above figure, there are two transitions from each state based on the value of input, x.
+In the above diagram, there are four states- A, B, C & D. These states and the respective outputs are labelled inside the circles.
+Only the input value is labeled on each transition.
+There are two transitions from each state based on the value of input, x.

-In general, the number of states required in Moore state machine is more than or equal to the number of states required in Mealy state machine.
+To summarise, the number of states required in Moore state machine is more than or equal to the number of states required in Mealy state machine.
 There is an equivalent Mealy state machine for each Moore state machine.
-So, based on the requirement we can use one of them.